Abolition and Social Change in 19th-Century New England

 Description

-This program requires pre-visit work to be done in class ahead of your trip. (will send link for pre-visit materials soon)
+The program requires pre-visit work to be done in-class ahead of your visit

 Pricing: $14 (Students), $17 (Chaperones), FREE (Teachers and School Support Staff)